Hierarchical Language Models for Semantic Navigation and Manipulation in an Aerial-Ground Robotic System: Introduction

-In our proposed hierarchical MA-LLM framework (Figure~\ref{fig:archi}), task execution is structured into three functional layers: a reasoning layer that decomposes user commands into task flows, a perceptual layer that extracts semantic information from aerial imagery, and an execution layer that performs motion through aerial-ground collaboration.
-The execution process is guided by a leader-follower mechanism, where the aerial robot plans a globally optimized path and provides a continuous stream of bird-view images.
-The ground robot uses the center of these images—corresponding to the aerial robot’s projected ground position—as a dynamic navigation anchor, allowing it to follow the aerial path even when the target object is temporarily out of view.
+In our proposed hierarchical MA-LLM framework (Figure~\ref{fig:archi}), task execution is structured into three functional layers: a reasoning layer that decomposes user commands into task flows, a perceptual layer that extracts semantic information from aerial images, and an execution layer that performs motion through aerial-ground collaboration.
+The execution process is guided by a leader-follower mechanism, where the aerial robot plans an optimized global path and provides a continuous stream of bird-view images.
+The ground robot uses the center of these images—corresponding to the aerial robot’s projected ground position—as a dynamic navigation anchor, allowing itself to follow the aerial path even when the target object is temporarily out of view.